ettomatic/ashikawa-core/README.md

 ## Documentation

-We want `Ashikawa::Core` to be a solid foundation for all Ruby Libraries connecting to AvocadoDB.
+We want `Ashikawa::Core` to be a solid foundation for all Ruby Libraries connecting to ArangoDB.
 Therefore we want an excellent documentation.
 We created two rake tasks:

 * `rake yard:report`: Measure docs in lib/**/*.rb with yardstick
 * `rake yard:verify`: Verify that yardstick coverage is 100%